sadkowsk/codellama-Aug.2023/README.md

 **_E.
 Instruction Fine-Tuning_**
 - Code Llama and Code Llama-Instruct models are further fine-tuned using human instructions and Llama 2-generated code tests in sequence batches smaller than in long context fine-tuning.
-- Improves models' bias and toxicity safety, common-sense helpfulness, and overall task performance.
+- Improves both models' bias and toxicity safety, common-sense helpfulness, and overall task performance.

 ### Architecture
 The algorithmic pseudocode below follows Phuong's and Hutter's "Formal Algorithms for Transformers"[^2] to illustrate the architecture of the foundational Code Llama model.
 [Claude.ai](https://claude.ai/login) was used to compare both articles "Formal Algorithms for Transformers" and "Code Llama: Open Foundation Models for Code" to generate this pseudocode.
 See above repository to view as a PDF.